JoschiZ/WCL-TS-Components/README.md

 - Creates export strings for you to easily share components with others
 - File watcher for a faster write - test cycle
 - Automatically tests your component in WCL using Puppeteer
+- Import Markdown files directly into your component
+- [Github Action Example](#github-actions-example-not-included-in-template) to run a webpack build directly in your repo

 ## How to use